 When a Parrot Refuses to Step Up

-Under normal circumstances, teaching a parrot to step up is relatively easy--but what happens when a reluctant parrot refuses to do so or displays avoidance behaviors, threatening behaviors, or resorts to aggression?
-How does an owner deal with avian step up difficulties?
+Under normal circumstances, teaching a parrot to step up is relatively easy, but what happens when a reluctant parrot refuses to do so or displays avoidance behaviors, threatening behaviors, or resorts to aggression?
+How does an owner deal with this?

-This article details four scenarios where an owner has trouble teaching a parrot to step up or stay to hand and discusses techniques to counter challenging avian behavior.
+This article details four scenarios in which an owner has trouble getting a parrot to step up or stay to hand and discusses techniques to counter challenging avian behavior.
 By the time you've finished reading, you will have information you can use to foster a peaceful relationship with your companion parrot, wherein it listens to you and does as it's instructed instead of acting like a disobedient, defiant child.

 When a Parrot Refuses to Step Up